Meet Our 2017 Youth of the Year

-Finalists are chosen from their Clubhouse and Camp Mendocino based on moral character, community involvement, academic achievements, and obstacles that they have overcome.
+Finalists are chosen from their Club site and Camp Mendocino based on moral character, community involvement, academic achievements, and obstacles that they have overcome.

-The winner of BGCSF’s Youth of the Year competition moves on to compete in the Northern California Regional competition against other well-accomplished youth in the region.
+The Citywide Youth of the Year moves on to represent BGCSF in the Northern California Regional competition against other well-accomplished youth in the region.
 The judging criterion for the event consists of public speaking, one on one interview, service to Club and community and academic achievement.

 The History & Prestige

 The Youth of the Year program was founded more then 60 years ago through the generosity of the Reader’s Digest Foundation.
 Since 1947, the National Youth of the Year program has served as the primary vehicle for showcasing the exemplary achievements of Club youth.
 The Youth of the Year program has afforded hundreds of outstanding Club members an opportunity to meet presidents like Harry Truman, Dwight Eisenhower, Ronald Reagan, Bill Clinton and George W. Bush, and Barack Obama.
 In addition, each year’s five regional finalists are honored at a congressional breakfast in Washington D. C.

 As the voice for some 3.3 million youth served by Boys & Girls Clubs, National Youth of the Year winners appear before congressional committees to speak on teen issues, participate in town hall meetings, appear on television and news programs and serve as ambassadors for other youth organizations.
 In addition to these prestigious duties, former Youth of the Year continue to play active roles in their local Boys & Girls Clubs communities.
 Previous winners have excelled in every aspect of the private sector, serving as doctors, lawyers, news reporters, Peace Corps volunteers, politicians and civic leaders in their communities.

 Check back soon for photos of our 2017 Youth of the Year!